trinhlehainam/Isekaijitaku/Docker/manifests/git/forgejo/renovate/README.md

 This is often undesirable if the goal is to track only stable, `major.minor.patch` releases.

 To address this, we can configure a specific `packageRule` for `kopia/kopia` within Renovate's configuration (`renovate.json5`).
-This rule employs a custom `regex` versioning scheme designed to exclusively match tags adhering strictly to the `major.minor.patch` pattern (e.g., `0.19.0`).
+This rule employs a custom `regex` versioning scheme designed to exclusively match tags adhering strictly to the `major.minor.patch` pattern (e.g., `0.19.0`), while also ensuring the `major` component consists of only 1 to 3 digits to filter out date-based tags.

 Here is the configuration snippet added to `renovate.json5`: